Access to Birth Records and Adoption Case Records

 All decisions should be recorded on the file.

 Where there is information about siblings held on the record, again consideration needs to be given to the benefit and relevance to the adopted person of knowing the information.
-Where, for example, a sibling has been placed for adoption separately, and the disclosure of information about the sibling may reveal confidential information about the sibling's new family, then extreme caution must be exercised.
+Extreme caution must be exercised to ensure any information that would identity the sibling's new family is not shared.

 3.2 Adoption Orders made on or after 30 December 2005